Disney Infinity 3.0: Release

+The game's Star Wars starter pack featuring Anakin Skywalker and Ahsoka Tano.

 Disney Infinity 3.0 was released on August 30, 2015 in North America.
 The Starter Pack, which includes the game disc, Anakin Skywalker and Ahsoka Tano character figurines, one playset piece (Twilight of the Republic), one web card and the Disney Infinity Base, was released on the game's launch.
 The game also received a digital download release.
 Exclusively in Europe, Disney Infinity 3.0 had a game disc-only release without the figurines, web cards and Disney Infinity Base, that are included in the Starter Pack.

 A Saga Bundle Starter Pack was available at launch for the PS3 and PS4.
 It contains the basic starter pack, Rise Against the Empire playset, and Boba Fett figure.
 Boba Fett was a timed exclusive to this pack and was released on his own in March 2016.

 Power Disc Packs, which unlock additional content in the game, are no longer sold in blind packs, contrary to the use of blind packs in the previous two games.
 Instead, power discs were released in identifiable packaging.

 A special Power Disc based on Mickey Mouse's Kingdom Hearts role was given out at Disney's 2015 D23 Expo.
 Controversially, it is an expo exclusive and was not sold in stores.
 Despite this, it does not affect a player's chance to get 100% completion.